Bousk/ImGuiSFML/README.md

 # ImGuiSFML
-A simple way to use ImGui with SFML
+A simple way to use ImGui with SFML.

-Rendering is done using OpenGL2 backend provided by DearImGui
+Rendering is done using OpenGL2 backend available in DearImGui itself.

 	#include <ImGuiSFML/SFML.h>